evertondsvieira/bantads-internet-banking/README.md

 ```
 ## To run the application

 Just execute the `start.sh` script found in the route foulder.
+(You must add and `.env` on bantads-gateway root folder, following the `.env.example`

 Or...